-How To Use Up Leftover Pesto
+How Can I Use Up Leftover Pesto?

 Stir it through… literally anything

 Once you start thinking of pesto as an ingredient rather than just a sauce, you’ll find the options limitless.
-A dollop of pesto can elevate mashed potatoes, scrambled eggs, rice and numerous other side dishes to a completely new level.
+A dollop of pesto can elevate mashed potatoes, scrambled eggs, rice, and numerous other side dishes to a completely new level.

 Make pesto sandwiches

 Pesto can be used in almost any sandwich, so when you find yourself automatically reaching for the mayonnaise, think whether pesto could be a good substitute.
-Pesto BLTs for instance, are officially awesome.

-Make pesto butter
+Make compound butter